greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/managing/maintain.html.md

 For information about the `__gp_aovisimap_compaction_info()` function see, "Checking Append-Optimized Tables" in the *Greenplum Database Reference Guide*.

-`VACUUM` can be disabled for append-optimized tables using the `gp_appendonly_compaction` server configuration parameter.
+`VACUUM` can be deactivated for append-optimized tables using the `gp_appendonly_compaction` server configuration parameter.

 For details about vacuuming a database, see [Vacuuming the Database](../dml.html).